nashcom/domino-lab/k8s-lab-instructions.md

  export KUBECONFIG=/etc/rancher/k3s/k3s.yaml
 ```

-## Edit the file and change the hostname from 127.0.0.1 to your server name like this:
+## Edit the file and change the hostname from 127.0.0.1 to your server FQDN like this:

 ```
 https://master.domino-lab.net:6443